Paolo De Ceglie: Juventus

+1995–06: Youth system

-Born in Aosta, De Ceglie joined the Juventus youth system as a schoolboy alongside former teammate Claudio Marchisio and idolized veteran left midfielder Pavel Nedvěd.
+Born in Aosta, De Ceglie joined the Juventus youth system as a schoolboy alongside former teammate Claudio Marchisio.
+He idolized veteran left midfielder Pavel Nedvěd.
 He played in various youth competitions for Juve, including the Campionato Nazionale Primavera and Coppa Italia Primavera.
 He scored a hat-trick in Juventus' 5–1 defeat of bitter rivals Internazionale in the 2006 Super Coppa Primavera.

+2006–07: Debut season

 When Juventus were relegated to Serie B for the 2006–07 season due to the Calciopoli scandal, De Ceglie and fellow youngsters Claudio Marchisio and Sebastian Giovinco were all promoted to the first team.
 He made his senior team debut on 6 November 2006 for Juventus against Napoli, coming on as a substitute for Nicola Legrottaglie after 55 minutes, with the game eventually ending 1–1.
 His first ever senior goal came in his second game, as Juventus beat Lecce 4–1.

+2007–08: Loan to Siena

-In June 2007 he was loaned out to Serie A side Siena on a co-ownership agreement.
+In June 2007, he was loaned out to Serie A side Siena on a co-ownership agreement.
 He had a successful time there, starting nearly every match when fit and also scored twice and tallied several assists.

+2008–10: Return to Juventus and top performances

 De Ceglie was sold back to Juventus on 9 June 2008 after his first season in Serie A with Siena.
 Juve paid €3.5m for the other half of his contract, which was paid in installments during the 2008–09 season.
 He put in some good performances, most notably in the 4–2 win over Milan in December.
 He came on as a substitute for the injured Pavel Nedvěd and made an immediate impact, setting up Amauri's goal to put Juve 3–1 up and forcing a professional foul from Milan right-back Gianluca Zambrotta which resulted in a free kick.
 That same month, he extended his contract until 2013.
 In the summer of 2009, he became the subject of transfer rumours but no move ever materialized as he did not want to leave Turin.
 He was a bit-part player during Ciro Ferrara's time as coach.
 Due to various injury problems, new manager Alberto Zaccheroni named him in the starting line-up more regularly in the latter half of the 2009–10 season.
 He has been played as a left winger to great effect in Zaccheroni's experimental 3–5–2 formation.
 In February, he set up Amauri to score the equalizer in the Europa League Round of 32 first leg match against Ajax and Juventus went on to win 2–1 on aggregate after a 0–0 draw in the second leg.
 He made his 50th league appearance for Juve on 25 April and played a part in their 3–0 win over Bari.